SI/Sweden alumni networks are associations who’s members have studied in Sweden and/or attended one of SI’s leadership programmes.

 - Make sure to have a solid network base with active members.
 Create a list with a minimum 25 members residing in the country.

 - Set the date, time and agenda for the annual meeting together with the rest of the board members or with rest of active alumni if you are a new network.
+You can find a step-by-step manual for organising an annual meeting here.

 Template Agenda annual meeting